UPDATED: JULY 21, 2023 | 3 MIN READ

 The term also applies to deductibles, coinsurance, copays, and premiums.
 Each plan has a maximum out-of-pocket amount.
 After you reach your out-of-pocket max, your insurance company pays 100% of your covered services.

-Start browsing the health insurance marketplace if you want to save money on your health insurance plan.
-Depending on your location, you may use a state-run or the federal marketplace.
+Start browsing the health insurance Marketplace to save money on your health insurance plan.
+You may use a state-run or the federal Marketplace, depending on your location.

 The Open Enrollment period begins November 1 for 2023 coverage in the marketplace.
 During Open Enrollment, you can sign up for health insurance with one of your state’s carriers.